 Allison Paterson is the author of the ABIA and CBCA longlisted title Anzac Sons: Five Brothers on the Western Front, the children’s version of Anzac Sons.
 She is the author of three picture books for children and two titles in the Australia Remembers military history series for children.
 In 2017 she was awarded a May Gibbs Children’s Literature Trust Fellowship, resulting in the YA novel Follow After Me.
 Her latest picture book I Wonder was inspired by the beautiful beaches of the Sunshine Coast, a perfect place in the world to live.
 Allison was a teacher-librarian for over twenty years and has reviewed children’s literature for Magpies Magazine for almost as long.
 Allison is now a writer, publishing consultant and presenter.

 Award-winning author (and avid traveller) Dr Sarah Pye met Malaysian ecologist Dr Wong in 2012.
-She asked what she could do to help him save the rainforest.
+She asked what she could do to help him save the Bornean rainforest.
 He replied, “do what you do best”.
 Those five powerful words sparked a Doctor of Creative Arts degree, an enduring friendship, and a growing series of Wildlife Wong narrative nonfiction chapter books which align with the Australian curriculum.
-The first, Wildlife Wong and the Sun Bear, was a finalist in the 2021 International Book Awards and Wildlife Wong and the Pygmy Elephant came out 10 September 2021.
+The first, Wildlife Wong and the Sun Bear, was a finalist in the 2021 International Book Awards.
+It was followed by Wildlife Wong and the Orangutan, and Wildlife Wong and the Pygmy Elephant.
+The newest two books, Wildlife Wong and the Bearded Pig, and Wildlife Wong and the Fig Wasp will be available at the event.
+Each book includes a narrative nonfiction story about Wong’s adventures with that animal, informational text, a glossary of new words and experiments so children can become scientists just like Wildlife Wong!
+Sarah’s engaging presentations and workshops are joined by her menagerie of puppets.
 Sarah’s engaging presentations and workshops around the books’ content are often joined by her puppet sidekick, Ranga!